Tornado outbreak of June 7–9, 1953: June 9 event

+Arcadia, Nebraska

+This tornado formed south of Arcadia, Nebraska around 3:15 p.m. near the Middle Loup River.
+The tornado first struck a cemetery, where it snapped trees and threw headstones before crossing the river and striking a farm, causing the home to be partially destroyed, with the rest being twisted off its foundation.
+The tornado then struck another farm, completely destroying the home with the owner inside, who later succumbed to his injuries.
+The tornado then struck a home made of concrete blocks, completely leveling the home down to its foundation, and a vehicle on the property was thrown 300 yards away from the home and turned into a heap of scrap metal.
+The tornado reached a quarter mile wide as it struck the home of the Madsen family, where a family reunion was happening at the time of the tornado.
+The tornado struck the Madsen farm at peak intensity, resulting in the complete annihilation of the home, sweeping the structure off its foundation, and leaving nothing intact.
+All 10 occupants who were home at the time were killed as their bodies were thrown hundreds of yards among debris.
+After destroying the Madsen farm, the tornado remained over rural Valley County before lifting soon after.
+The tornado claimed 11 lives in total, and caused around $500,000 USD (1953) in damages.

+A vehicle that was thrown 300 yards into a hill by the tornado.

-Flint–Beecher, Michigan
+Flint, Michigan

 This catastrophic, large and violent, multi-vortex F5 tornado was one of the deadliest tornadoes ever recorded in the United States, devastating the Flint, Michigan suburb of Beecher.
 The tornado first formed at about 8:30 p.m. on June 8 north of Flushing, Michigan.
 The tornado than moved eastward along Coldwater Road, moving directly through Beecher, Michigan with little to no warning, obliterating almost every structure in its path.
 Multiple deaths were reported in 20 families, and it was reported that papers from Flint were deposited in Sarnia, Ontario, Canada, some 60 mi east of Flint.
 Large sections of neighborhoods were completely swept away, with only foundations left.
 Trees were debarked and vehicles were thrown and mangled and the Beecher High School was heavily damaged.
 Many patrons at the North Flint Drive-in theater evacuated the drive-in in their vehicles.
 Some got into vehicle crashes in the ensuing panic to flee while others inadvertently drove into the path of the tornado after leaving the theater.
 The theater itself received only minor damage.
 The tornado then moved east-northeastward, causing additional damaged before dissipating near Columbiaville.
 One hundred and sixteen were killed, making it the tenth deadliest tornado in U.S. history.
 The death toll was surpassed by the 2011 Joplin tornado.
 It is also one of only two F5 tornadoes ever to occur in Michigan.
 Another F5 tornado would hit in Hudsonville on April 3, 1956.